ACT ▌SAT ▌Math SAT I+II subject tests ▌PSAT

 Regardless what you may have heard or read about standardized exams, there is one indisputable fact.
 You cannot memorize your way through them.
 Unfortunately our school system trains kids in exactly that.
 How often have I had bewildered parents say to me: “But my child has an A in math in school, how can it be possible that his/her math scores are so low on the SAT/ACT/ISEE?” etc. This happens all the time!
 If this is happening in your household, you are definitely not alone.
 This is unfortunately quite common.

 The ACT is perhaps the only standardized exam where something close to memorization can succeed.
 A good part of the ACT questions are pretty standard and do allow for a certain level of pattern recognition and repetition (this is certainly not true of the the SAT.)
-But even for the ACT basic math must be understood and you will certainly not get a high score this way either, but you may survive.
+But even for the ACT basic math must be understood.
+Relying on memorization you may survive the ACT, but you will certainly not get a high score.

 The distinction between memorizing and understanding is not quite as stark when it comes to the English reading comprehension sections.
-There is, however, definitely a tendency of many students to simply repeat platitudes and take everything they read at face value as they wait for someone else (the teacher, the textbook) to do the heavy lifting of actual interpretation for them.
+There is, however, definitely a tendency of many students to simply repeat platitudes and take everything they read at face value.
+Many wait for someone else (the teacher, the textbook) to do the heavy lifting of actual interpretation for them.
 Here the solution is once again reading.
 Confronting students with the opening scene of Tom Sawyer by Mark Twain, as mentioned above, has worked wonders for me in this respect.
 Books are not movies.
 Students often simply do not have the slightest inkling that they are not reading correctly at all.
-Often the shock of finding out that half of what is being said in Mark Twain’s books is exactly the opposite of what is meant is enough to wake them up!
+Often the shock of finding out that half of what is being said at face value in Mark Twain’s books is pretty much the opposite of what is actually going on, is enough to wake them up!

 Many tutoring agencies will present students with long lists of vocabulary or prefixes and suffixes to memorize.
 While memorizing vocabulary can be helpful, or at least psychologically comforting for some, it is in truth a rather futile endeavor.
 The English language has a vocabulary 5-10 times the size of any other language.
 We have at least 54 words for “hammer” alone.
 The real solution here again is reading substantive writers that employ a large and versatile vocabulary ( and there are some great ones).
 It is reading words in context that really anchors them in our minds.
 This in turn strengths our ability to surmise a word’s meaning through said context which is essential for all of these exams.
 Reading challenging material is like weightlifting for the English part of our brains.
 Having a student read good material and explain what is being said immediately boosts scores noticeably.